How to Sleep on Your Side the Right Way

 A firm mattress is likely to leave a side sleeper with hip and shoulder pain, as it lacks the contouring needed to relieve pressure.
 Instead, side sleepers should look for mattresses with a soft to medium feel.

 The best pillows for side sleepers are firm and lift the head and neck to maintain spine alignment.
 The pillow should be 4 to 6 inches thick.
-Side sleepers also benefit from tucking a pillow between their legs to maintain hip alignment, and some find hugging a small pillow keeps their arms from falling asleep.
+Side sleepers also benefit from tucking a pillow between their legs to maintain hip alignment, and some find hugging a small pillow (or body pillow) keeps their arms from falling asleep.
 You also want to make sure that you keep your head and neck in alignment with your back versus bending your neck forward on your pillow, to prevent neck pain.

 Did We Help?